CINievas/real-time-loss-tools/README.md

   These fields contain the probability of each `building_id` resulting in a specific damage state (`dmg_state`) due to the action of the earthquake with the indicated event ID.
 All rows associated with a particular `building_id` and event ID must add up to unity.
-- `static`: Directory with input files for OpenQuake that need to be defined by the user before the run and remain the same all throughout.
+- `static`: Directory with input files that need to be defined by the user before the run and remain the same all throughout.
 These files are:
   - `fragility_model.xml`: XML file of the fragility model, in OpenQuake input format.
   - `gmpe_logic_tree.xml`: XML file of the ground motion logic tree, in OpenQuake input format.
   - `site_model.csv`: CSV file of the site model, in OpenQuake input format.
+  - `consequences_economic.csv`: CSV file with economic loss ratios per building class (row) and damage state (including "DS0", i.e. the no damage case).

 Before running the software, the user needs to set up the structure under `main_path` as
 follows: